Harriet Quimby: Death

-Harriet Quimby was buried in the Woodlawn Cemetery in The Bronx, New York.
+Harriet Quimby died at age 37 and was buried in the Woodlawn Cemetery in The Bronx, New York.
 The following year her remains were moved to the Kensico Cemetery in Valhalla, New York.
-A cenotaph to Quimby, the Harriet Quimby Compass Rose Fountain, stands at Pierce Brothers/Valhalla Memorial Park Cemetery in Burbank, California.
+A cenotaph to Quimby, the Harriet Quimby Compass Rose Fountain, was erected at Pierce Brothers/Valhalla Memorial Park Cemetery in Burbank, California.
 Located close to the cemetery's Portal of the Folded Wings, a shrine containing the ashes of aviation pioneers, the Quimby fountain's plaque reads:

 Harriet Quimby became the first licensed female pilot in America on August 1, 1911.
 On April 16, 1912, she was the first woman to fly a plane across the English Channel.
 She pointed the direction for future women pilots including her friend, Matilde Moisant, buried at the Portal of the Folded Wings.
+The number of licensed female pilots increased to 200 total by 1930 and between 700 to 800 by 1935.